Soal dan Jawaban Toefl

 A B C

-their simple state and in uncomplicated alloys.
+simple state and in uncomplicated alloys.

 D